Chief Development, Diversity & Engagement Officer

 Grambling State University, Alverno College, Cardinal Stritch University

-Tonya has an extensive formal education background that continues to expand.
-She earned a bachelor’s degree in education from Grambling State University in Grambling, Louisiana, and a master’s degree in education administration and leadership from Alverno College in Milwaukee.
-She holds a human resource management certification from Cardinal Stritch University of Milwaukee and plans to graduate from the school with a doctorate of philosophy in language and literacy in 2020.
+Tonya’s professional background, education and experience as a transformational leader in education positions her to serve well in this role.
+She earned a bachelor’s degree in education from Grambling State University and a master’s degree in education administration and leadership from Alverno College.
+Additionally, she also holds a human resource management certification from Cardinal Stritch University of Milwaukee and is pursuing a doctorate in philosophy in language and literacy.

-Tonya’s career in education resulted in several awards and honors, including: Implementer of the Year – Direct Instruction; an Educator Award from Top Ladies of Distinction, Wisconsin Women on the Move; Educational Administrator of the Year from the Civic Music Association of Milwaukee; Milwaukee Public Schools Exceptional Fiscal Management Recognition Award; Sarah Scott Outstanding Administrator Award from the Metropolitan Milwaukee Alliance of Black School Educators; and the Ladies of Great Distinction Award from the African American Ladies Empowered to Grow Opportunities.
-She was inducted into the Alverno College Vanguard Society in 2018.
+Over the years, Tonya has received several awards and honors, including the 2020 Salute to Diversity Award from Corp!
+Magazine, 2018 Induction to the Alverno College Vanguard Society, Top Ladies of Distinction Education Award, Wisconsin Women on the Move; Educational Administrator of the Year from the Civic Music Association of Milwaukee; Sarah Scott Outstanding Administrator Award from the Metropolitan Milwaukee Alliance of Black School Educators; and the Ladies of Great Distinction Award from the African American Ladies Empowered to Grow Opportunities.